Supersymmetric black holes and $T\bar T$ deformation

 \textit{Including momenta.---} Until now we have worked in the rest frame of the black hole.
 To include the space-time momenta in the deformed theory, recall that the rest mass $\frac{2\pi}{g_s}M_\gamma$ (as in the conventions of \cite{Denef:2007vg}) is replaced by $\sqrt{ \left( \frac{2\pi}{g_s} |Z| \right)^2 + \vec{p}^2}$ in a moving frame.
 Eq. \refb{cegamma} is then generalized to

 This reduces in the large volume limit to $E_\gamma+\vec p^2/2m_5$ (\ref{ZCFT}).

-\textit{Modularity revisited.---} It has been established that the $T \bar T$ deformation preserves modularity of the partition function \cite{Datta:2018thy,Aharony:2018bad}, which has weight (0,0).
-We can thus expect that the partition function of the modified MSW CFT is thus also modular invariant.
-On the other hand, the analysis of \cite{Datta:2018thy,Aharony:2018bad} does not seem to carry over to the modified elliptic genus $\mathcal{Z}_{\rm CFT}$.
-The modularity of the modified partition function thus remains to be better understood.
-The Type IIB perspective \cite{Alexandrov:2012au, Alexandrov:2013yva} may be relevant for this question, since it is valid for finite BPS mass.
+\textit{Modularity revisited.---} It has been established that the $T \bar T$ deformation preserves modularity of the partition function \cite{Datta:2018thy,Aharony:2018bad}, which has modular weight (0,0) if the dimensionless deformation parameter $\mu/R^2$ has weight $(-1,-1)$, \be \frac{\mu}{R^2}\to \frac{1}{|c\tau+d|^2} \frac{\mu}{R^2}. \ee Clearly, the identification of the deformation parameter (\ref{RmuPJ}) in our model agrees with this transformation.
+We can thus expect that the partition function of the modified MSW CFT is also modular invariant.
+On the other hand, since the weight of the elliptic genus is non-trivial, the relation between the deformed and undeformed elliptic genus is more complicated \cite{Cardy:2022mhn}.
+The Type IIB perspective \cite{Alexandrov:2012au, Alexandrov:2013yva} can be relevant for this question, since it is valid for finite BPS mass.

+\textit{Holography.---} An important question is the holographic dual of the $T\bar T$ deformed CFT, which has been addressed in various papers \cite{McGough:2016lol, Giveon:2017myj, Giribet:2017imm, Asrat:2017tzd, Kraus:2018xrn, Guica:2019nzm, Chakraborty:2020swe}.
+As a first step towards holography for the model discussed above, we present the metric of the 5-dimensional uplift of a single centered black hole at the large volume attactor point (\ref{tlg}) and including the dependence on $\ell_5$,